alexpusch/blog/the-then-years-bug/the-ten-years-bug.md

 First symptoms
 ------------
 It all started with a collection of unrelated bugs.
 An 'unable to get property '2' of undefined' here, an 'undefined is not a function' there.
 All seemingly minor bugs.
-But for some reason those became legendary.
+But in some reason those became legendary.
 We fixed them, but they persisted.
-We could not longer recreate them, but they kept popping up in the logs consistently and regularly.
+We could not recreate them, but they kept popping up in the logs consistently and regularly.
 Many hours were spent in the attempt to debug them.

 The horrid realization
 ------------
-It have been some time before our CTO inspected our recorder deployment gulp task, and found this piece of code:
+It has been some time before our CTO inspected our recorder's deployment gulp task, and found this piece of code:

 ```javascript
 function uploadToS3(bucketName, region) {